JordanEvans/Diego/README.md

 <b>Save Story</b>

 Control + s.
-Also creates an rtf and pdf (if you have libreoffice installed).
+Also creates an rtf and pdf if you have Libre Office installed.

-<b>Save Story</b>
+<b>Save Story As</b>

-Control + Shift + s.
-Also, just rename by double clicking the Story Title in Story View (but you will be working with the newly named document from that point on.)
+Rename by double clicking the Story Title in Story View. <i>Optionally, Control + Shift + s.</i>

 <b>Open Story</b>